Column still: Description

+A column still may be used to separate any two liquids with different boiling points, but it is described here in its most common application, separating a low-alcohol wash (also called feed liquor) into stripped water and high-purity alcohol distillate.

-The first column (called the analyzer) in a column still has steam rising and wash descending through several levels.
-The second column (called the rectifier) carries the alcohol from the wash, where it circulates until it can condense at the required strength.
+The first column (called the analyzer) in a column still has steam rising and wash descending through several levels, separating the wash into liquid water and alcohol vapour.
+The second column (called the rectifier) acts as a heat exchanger, condensing the alcohol vapour while preheating the wash.
+It also performs a final distillation step, with the first condensate recycled back into the analyzer with the wash.

 A column still is an example of a fractional distillation, in that it yields a narrow fraction of the distillable components.
 This technique is frequently employed in chemical synthesis; in this case, the component of the still responsible for the separation is a fractionating column.

-A continuous still can, as its name suggests, sustain a constant process of distillation.
+A column still is also called a continuous still because it can sustain a constant process of distillation.
 This, along with the ability to produce a higher concentration of alcohol in the final distillate, is its main advantage over a pot still, which can only work in batches.
 Continuous stills are charged with preheated feed liquor at some point in the column.
 Heat (usually in the form of steam) is supplied to the base of the column.
 Stripped (approximately alcohol-free) liquid is drawn off at the base, while alcoholic spirits are condensed after migrating to the top of the column.

 Column stills are frequently used in the production of grain whisky and are the most commonly used type of still in the production of bourbon and other American whiskeys.
 Distillation by column still is the traditional method for production of Armagnac, although distillation by pot still is allowed.
 The use of column stills for the distillation of Cognac is forbidden, although they may be used for other types of brandy, likewise malt Scotch Whiskies must be distilled in a pot still.
 Distillation by column stills is permitted for Calvados AOC and Calvados Domfrontais.
 Calvados Pays d'Auge AOC is required to be distilled by pot still.